rrodriguezsunol/tennis-matches-service/README.md

 ## Design Decisions

 * This project follows the ideas and principles of a concentric circle architecture as explained by Uncle Bob in [The Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) article.
 The packages of this project are organised in such a way as to reflect said architecture.
+    * **`domain`**: encircles the core of the service.
+It contains the entities that model it, as well as its business logic, in the form of use cases.
+    * **`endpoint`**: in here you'll find all the endpoints, i.e. the REST API exposed to the public.
+This package can only depend on `dto` and `domain`.
+    * **`persistence`**: contains all the repositories that persist domain entities.
+Changes on the ORM or any persistence-related library may affect classes and interfaces found here.
+They cannot depend on `usecase`, nor gateways to other external services.

 * This service assumes that there's a API Gateway - Security duo that populates a *user profile info* header from the access token header provided by the client, be it web or mobile app.
 For the purposes of this exercise and in order to keep things simple, **User-Id** acts as the user profile info header.
+Another alternative API design considered was `/customer/{id}/tennis-matches` but this path couples the `match` resource with the customers and their purchases domain, which limits its reusability.
 * The column `tennis_match.start_date_time` is a timestamp without timezone.
 All the dates stored are assumed to be in UTC time.

 ## Improvements